bowo-prasetyo/forkbuild/docs/Protocol.md

    trees reconstructed from parentDocumentId.

 3. **World View** — spatial exploration.
-A read-only 3D rendering of a published Document's World.
-Requires loading the full Document geometry; metadata alone is insufficient.
+A read-only 3D rendering of a published Document's World, positioned in a shared coordinate system by WorldLayoutProvider.
+Requires loading the full Document geometry;
+   metadata alone is insufficient.
+As of 0.1.27, the camera is placed at the world's layout coordinate and spatial neighbors are surfaced.

-All three views navigate the same underlying creation graph through different edges: Repository explores "contains" (publication lists), Author explores "authored" (creator attribution), and World explores "spatial" (geometry and placement).
+All three views navigate the same underlying creation graph through different edges: Repository explores "contains" (publication lists), Author explores "authored" (creator attribution), and World explores "spatial" (geometry and placement via WorldLayoutProvider).
 None require separate discovery systems; all consume Publication through DiscoveryProvider.

+WorldLayoutProvider contract (0.1.27):
+- findVisibleDocuments(viewCenter, viewRadius) → string[] (documentIds)
+- getPosition(documentId) → WorldPosition

+Implementations may be deterministic grids, geographic coordinates, procedural islands, or curated exhibitions.
+The protocol does not prescribe the placement algorithm, only the query interface.

 Identity Layers